SolaceSamples/solace-samples-nodejs/docs/_tutorials/publish-subscribe.md

 ## Obtaining the Solace API

-This tutorial depends on you having the Solace Node.js API version 10 or later downloaded and available.
+This tutorial depends on you having Solace Node.js API version 10 or later downloaded and available.
 Here are a few easy ways to get the Node.js API.
-The instructions in the Building section assume you're pulling the packages from the `npmjs` public repository.
-If your environment differs then adjust the build instructions appropriately.
+The instructions in the Running the Samples section assume you're pulling the packages from the `npmjs` public repository.
+If your environment differs then adjust the instructions appropriately.

 The API Reference is available online at the [Node.js API documentation]({{ site.docs-api-reference }}){:target="_top"}.